MadaooQuake/PythonExamples/list/README.md

 ## Merge lists

-Python can merge lists with each other in a variety of ways, in this section we will go through the most popular merged lists and which theses are offered by the latest version of Python.
+Python can merge lists with each other in a variety of ways.
+In this section we will go through the most popular ways to merge lists and which are offered by the latest version of Python.

 The first way, which is simple, but unfortunately not the best solution.